OpenPodcar/OpenPodcar/README.md

 #### 2. Assembly

-- Material: soldering iron, headers, Arduino, Pololu, resistors
+- Material: manufactured PCB board, soldering iron, headers, Arduino, Pololu, resistors (100K and 10K), 3D printed parts for LCD display and lidar, bolts and nuts
 - Solder headers for Arduino
 - Solder a 10K resistor on R2 location
 - Solder a 100K resistor on R1 location